Fominayasg/w2-pandas-project-Sonia-Garcia-/README.md

 # w2-pandas-project-Sonia-Garcia-
-Project for the second week of IRONHACK data bootcamp
+Data cleaning & wrangling project for the second week of IRONHACK data bootcamp